qmk/qmk_firmware/docs/feature_pointing_device.md

 ### Single Pointing Device

-The following example will work with either `POINTING_DEVICE_LEFT` or `POINTING_DEVICE_RIGHT` and implements a custom key code to toggle scrolling mode.
+The following example will work with either `POINTING_DEVICE_LEFT` or `POINTING_DEVICE_RIGHT` and enables scrolling mode while on a particular layer.

 ```c